awsdocs/aws-java-developer-guide/doc_source/setup-project-gradle.rst

                   mavenCentral()
               }
               dependencies {
-                  classpath "io.spring.gradle:dependency-management-plugin:1.0.3.RELEASE"
+                  classpath "io.spring.gradle:dependency-management-plugin:1.0.9.RELEASE"
               }
           }

           apply plugin: "io.spring.dependency-management"

     #.
-Add the BOM to the *dependencyManagement* section of the file
+Add the BOM to the *dependencyManagement* section of the file.

        .. code-block:: groovy

           dependencyManagement {
               imports {
-                  mavenBom 'com.amazonaws:aws-java-sdk-bom:1.11.228'
+                  mavenBom 'com.amazonaws:aws-java-sdk-bom:1.11.X'
               }
           }

     #.
-Specify the SDK modules that you'll be using in the *dependencies* section
+Specify the SDK modules that you'll be using in the *dependencies* section.
+For example, the following includes a dependency for |S3long|.

        .. code-block:: groovy

           dependencies {
               compile 'com.amazonaws:aws-java-sdk-s3'
-              testCompile group: 'junit', name: 'junit', version: '4.11' }
+          }

-Gradle will automatically resolve the correct version of your SDK dependencies using the information from the BOM.
+Gradle automatically resolves the correct version of your SDK dependencies using the information from the BOM.

-Here's the complete :file:`build.gradle` file:
+The following is an example of a complete :file:`build.gradle` file that includes a dependency for |S3|:

 .. code-block:: groovy

    group 'aws.test'
-   version '1.0-SNAPSHOT'
+   version '1.0'

    apply plugin: 'java'